Back to all posts

 Walking into a massage studio can feel like reading a menu in a new language.
 Swedish, Deep Tissue, Ashiatsu—what does it all mean, and which one is right for you?
 Understanding your options is the first step toward getting the relief and relaxation you’re looking for.
 Most professional studios offer a range of services designed to meet different needs, from gentle, calming sessions to intense, therapeutic treatments.
 At Nola Bliss, we focus on providing high-quality, personalized experiences, ensuring you find the perfect match for your body and your goals.
 Let’s break down some of the most popular and effective massage types you’ll find.

-Classic Massage Styles
+Your Guide to Classic Massage Styles

 When you think of a classic massage, you’re likely picturing either a Swedish or a Deep Tissue massage.
 A Swedish massage is all about relaxation.
 It uses long, flowing strokes, kneading, and gentle tapping to release tension and improve circulation.
 It’s a fantastic choice if you’re new to massage or just want to de-stress.
 On the other hand, a Deep Tissue or Swedish Massage can be more intense.
 It targets the deeper layers of muscle and connective tissue to break up knots and relieve chronic pain.
 If you have persistent aches or tightness from sitting at a desk or a tough workout, this style can provide significant relief.